VikrantReddy/Traffic-management-and-simulation/Docs/TrafficLights.md

 #### Scope for improvment
 - The total time for a round doesn't have to be dynamic
-  - When the data is analysed for longer durations(months) the total time for a round can also be manipulated
+  - When the data is analysed for longer durations(months) the total time for a round can also be manipulated.
+  - The lights on one side of a road can go to sleep when there is inactivity.
-- Emergency situations can be taken into account by detecting unusual amounts for traffic
+- Emergency situations can be taken into account by detecting unusual amounts for traffic.
 - Piped data from routing to predict upcomming traffic.
-- A cost function that learns from it's mistakes and adjusts x[i]
+- A cost function that learns from it's mistakes and adjusts x[i].